muvox-io/euphonium/docs/technical/adding-new-plugin.md

 };
 ```

-When Featuer plugins are loaded, they are provided with a reference to the
+When Feature plugins are loaded, they are provided with a reference to the
 `berry` and `luaEventBus`, and then their `setupBindings()` method is called
 with the following: